 Ear to Asia is a podcast series produced by Asia Institute.
-In 2018 the series is hosted by Vice Chancellor's Fellow Ali Moore.
+The series is hosted by Vice Chancellor's Fellow Ali Moore.
 Ali is a well-known broadcast journalist and presenter.

 From Japan to Turkey, from China to Indonesia, and to many places in between, Ear to Asia talks with our researchers who focus on Asia - in all its diversity of peoples, societies and histories.
 If you'd like to feast your ears on in-depth conversations about the world’s most populous and dynamic region, we encourage you to subscribe to Ear to Asia.